Peter Parker (2002 film series character): Spider-Man (2002)

-Upon graduating, Peter, finally taking Ben's words to heart out of guilt, begins using his abilities to fight crime, donning a costume and the person of Spider-Man.
+Upon graduating, Peter, finally taking Ben's words to heart out of guilt, begins using his abilities to fight crime, donning a costume and the persona of Spider-Man.
 This does not impress J. Jonah Jameson, publisher of the Daily Bugle newspaper, and he begins a smear campaign against the wall-crawler.
 Jameson hires Peter as a freelance photographer, as Peter is the only person providing clear images of Spider-Man.
 Peter moves into an apartment with Harry paid for by Norman upon starting college.
 He keeps his identity as Spider-Man secret from Harry, who likewise keeps his dating relationship with Mary Jane, who had broken up with Flash, a secret from Peter until she reveals it to him.

 Peter is assigned by Jameson to take pictures at the World Unity Fair, which Mary Jane and Harry attend together with the Oscorp board of directors.
 Suddenly, the Green Goblin, who is actually Norman with a crazed second personality, attacks the fair and assassinates the board of directors, endangering Mary Jane and Harry.
-Peter changes into his Spider-Man suit, saving several civilians from the Goblin before rescuing Mary Jane after she falls from a balcony.
+Peter changes into his Spider-Man suit, saving several civilians from the Goblin and defeats him, before rescuing Mary Jane after she falls from a balcony.
 The Goblin takes note of Spider-Man and proposes a truce to work together.
-When Spider-Man later refuses, the two fight in a burning building, leaving Spider-Man with a cut on his arm.
+When Spider-Man later refuses, the two fight in a burning building, leaving Spider-Man with a cut on his arm, though he does defeat his enemy again before making his escape.

-During Thanksgiving dinner with Peter, his Aunt May, MJ, and Harry, Norman notices the cut on Peter's arm and deduces his secret identity as Spider-Man.
-He later attacks and hospitalizes May in an attempt to "go after [Peter]'s heart".
+During Thanksgiving dinner with Peter, his Aunt May, Mary Jane, and Harry, Norman notices the cut on Peter's arm and deduces his secret identity as Spider-Man.
+He later attacks and hospitalizes May in an attempt to "attack [Peter]'s heart".
 While visiting Peter and May at the hospital, Mary Jane admits to Peter she is infatuated with Spider-Man, who saved her once again from thugs in an alley, and she asks Peter if Spider-Man had ever asked about her.
 As Peter indirectly reveals his feelings for her, Harry walks in on the two as they are holding hands.
 Devastated, Harry confides in his father that Mary Jane loves Peter, inadvertently revealing Spider-Man's true weakness.
 The Goblin kidnaps MJ and holds her and a Roosevelt Island Tramway car full of children hostage along the Queensboro Bridge, forcing Spider-Man to choose whom to save before dropping them.
 Peter saves both with assistance from a tugboat as the Goblin is jeered by the civilians who side with Spider-Man.